Xbox Series X stock tracker: Buy Xbox Series X in the US, UK and AUS here

 It's best to prep for stock drops by making online accounts with all the big retailers – and memberships with the likes of Costco for access to exclusive console deals.
 It'll also make the process of getting through checkout much faster, and to that end, you should either save your payment details or have them to hand.

-We saw more consoles roll out last week, alongside a huge PS5 restock, so we'll be keeping tabs on retailers as we head towards Christmas to help you get hold of a new Xbox.
+We saw more consoles roll out in December, hopefully alongside another PS5 restock, so we'll be keeping tabs on retailers as we head towards the end of the year to help you get hold of a new Xbox.

 - Breaking!
 Samsung Galaxy S21 5G price confirmed and it's CHEAPER than the S20 5G